JeromeSi/TraductionsFrMassaDoc/myDocs/installBinaries-en-systemd.md

 With **nano**, we save it with [Ctrl]+[o] and we close with [Ctrl]+[x]

-Note : if you sue an IPv6, your IP may change continually, it's the [SLAAC]([IPv6 — Wikipédia]([IPv6 address - Wikipedia](https://en.wikipedia.org/wiki/IPv6_address#Stateless_address_autoconfiguration))'s fault.
+Note : if you use an IPv6, your IP may change continually, it's the [SLAAC]([IPv6 — Wikipédia]([IPv6 address - Wikipedia](https://en.wikipedia.org/wiki/IPv6_address#Stateless_address_autoconfiguration))'s fault.
 You will have to manually set an IPv6 address to your node.

 ### 2. On the equipment of your ISP